General Weight Loss Surgery FAQ

 4) How experienced is the Weight Loss institute of Arizona treatment team?

 The Weight Loss Institute of Arizona surgeons are board-certified by the American College of Surgeons and are members of the American Society for Bariatric Surgery.
 Our registered dietitian and exercise physiologist have more than 10 years of experience in developing individualized weight-loss regimens.
 The licensed clinical psychologists we use have extensive experience in the area of eating disorders and obesity.
 Weight Loss Institute of Arizona typically performs over 50 surgical procedures a month.
-Our Phoenix, Scottsdale, Tempe, and Tucson bariatric surgery patients benefit from this combined expertise.
+Our Phoenix, Scottsdale, Tempe, Arrowhead, and Tucson bariatric surgery patients benefit from this combined expertise.

 5) What bariatric procedures does the Weight Loss Institute of Arizona perform?